Fort Worth Nature Center and Refuge: Bison herd

 The herd serves three main purposes - education, species conservation and ecological value.
 The herd serves as a visual aid for people to learn about animal adaptations, land management programs, and prairie ecology.
 Bison are a Keystone species for Texas blackland prairies and the herd is used to assist with natural land management that mimics how free-roaming bison affected the land before they were extirpated.

-The bison at FWNC&R are genetically pure which is important for bison conservation.
 Most current bison herds are genetically polluted or partly crossbred with cattle, either purposefully or accidentally.
-The FWNC&R partners with university researchers to conduct studies using the bison herd.
+The refuge partners with university researchers to conduct studies using the bison herd.
 Whenever a new animal is added to the herd through purchase, donation, or birth, the nature center has the animal tested.
 Testing is conducted by Texas A&M University and the results are added to a national bison genetics registry.